cinnData/MLearning/Lectures/[ML-05] Imbalanced learning.md

 * **Oversampling**, in which we increase the number of positive training units to match the number of negative training units..

 A specialized package, `imblearn`, complements scikit-learn with a resampling toolkit.
-We don't use `imblearn` in this course, using instead the Pandas method `.sample()`, which makes everything obvious.
+We don't use `imblearn` in this course, resampling instead with the Pandas method `.sample()`, which makes everything obvious.

 ## Undersampling